TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    .. method:: defaultTestResult()

-      Return an instance of the test result class that should be used for this test case class (if no other result instance is provided to the :meth:`run` method).
+      Return an instance of the test result kundi that should be used for this test case kundi (if no other result instance is provided to the :meth:`run` method).

       For :class:`TestCase` instances, this will always be an instance of